 OVERVIEW: The Thornton Foundation primarily funds grantmaking related to arts and cultural institutions, as well as education and youth.

 IP TAKE: The foundation keeps a low public profile, which limits information available on its grantmaking priorities and activities.
-The foundation is recently-minted, and its priority areas may still be emerging.

 PROFILE: The Thornton Foundation was established in 2003.
 Its was founded by San Marino, California couple Charles B. Thornton and his wife Geneva.
 Charles is the son of Charles "Tex" Thornton, devised modern management systems and one of the founders of Litton Industries, the sprawling conglomerate.
 The foundation lacks transparency and does not maintain a website, which makes it difficult to locate further information on its priority areas and grantmaking strategies.
 Tax filings suggest the Thornton Foundation primarily funds grantmaking related to arts and cultural institutions, as well as education and youth.

-Charles and Geneva Thornton are the owners of Thornton Gardens, known originally as the Katherine Sinclair Emery Estate, and will will bequeath their property and a sizeable endowment fund to The Huntington Library Art Collections and Botanical Gardens when they die.
+Charles and Geneva Thornton are the owners of Thornton Gardens, known originally as the Katherine Sinclair Emery Estate, and will bequeath their property and a sizeable endowment fund to The Huntington Library Art Collections and Botanical Gardens when they die.
 The couple have already given millions to the institution.

 The Thornton Foundation keeps a low profile and does not accept unsolicited proposals.